noelit911/noelit911.github.io/unpublished_posts/2024-02-28-Payload-Unleashed-DLL-Injection.md

 # Hands-On: Implementing DLL Injection in C

-In this hands-on section, we'll explore how to implement DLL injection using C# code.
+In this hands-on section, we'll explore how to implement DLL injection using C code.
 We'll focus on run-time injection, which involves injecting a DLL into a running process.
 For this demonstration, we'll create a simple console application to perform the injection.

-Prerequisites:
-- Basic understanding of C# programming language
-- Visual Studio or any other C# IDE installed on your system

-Steps:

-1. Create a new C# console application project in Visual Studio.
-2. Name the project "DLLInjectionDemo" and click "OK" to create the project.
-3. Once the project is created, open the Program.cs file.
-4. Replace the existing code with the following code:
+To carry out this section we will need to import the following functions from the kernel32.dll:
+- OpenProcess(): This function is used to obtain a handle to the target process, which is required for various operations such as reading and writing memory or creating remote threads within the target process.

+- GetModuleHandle(): It retrieves a handle to the specified module within the calling process.
+In this case, it's used to get a handle to the kernel32.dll module to obtain the address of the LoadLibraryA function.

+- GetProcAddress(): This function retrieves the address of an exported function or variable from a specified dynamic-link library (DLL) module.
+Here, it's used to get the address of the LoadLibraryA function within the kernel32.dll module.

+- VirtualAllocEx(): It is used to reserve or commit a region of memory within the virtual address space of the target process.
+In this code, it allocates memory within the target process to store the path of the DLL to be injected.

+- WriteProcessMemory(): This function writes data to an area of memory in a specified process.
+Here, it writes the path of the DLL to be injected into the allocated memory space within the target process.

+- CreateRemoteThread(): This function creates a new thread in the address space of the target process, starting execution at the specified address.
+In this code, it creates a remote thread within the target process to execute the LoadLibraryA function, effectively loading the DLL into the target process.

 ```c
 using System;